Innocenzo Manzetti: Automaton

-In 1840 he constructed a flute-playing automaton, in the shape of a man, life-size, seated on a chair.
-Hidden inside the chair were levers, connecting rods and compressed air tubes, which made the automaton's lips and fingers move on the flute according to a program recorded on a cylinder similar to those used in player pianos.
+In 1840, he constructed a flute-playing automaton, in the shape of a man, life-size, seated on a chair.
+Hidden inside the chair were levers, connecting rods, and compressed air tubes, which made the automaton's lips and fingers move on the flute according to a program recorded on a cylinder similar to those used in player pianos.
 The automaton was powered by clockwork and could perform 12 different arias.
 As part of the performance, it would rise from the chair, bow its head, and roll its eyes.

-Later he managed to get his automaton to play any piece performed by a musician on an organ by muting the organ's keys and connecting them to the automaton's fingers.
+Later, he managed to get his automaton to play any piece performed by a musician on an organ by muting the organ's keys and connecting them to the automaton's fingers.
 A complex automaton was described in the same 1865 news article that described Manzetti's telephone.
-He also built, as a toy for his daughter, a wooden flying parrot which would beat its wings then, reportedly, rise into the air and hover for two or three minutes before settling on a shelf.
+He also built, as a toy for his daughter, a wooden flying parrot which would beat its wings and then, reportedly, rise into the air and hover for two or three minutes before settling on a shelf.

 Hydraulics

-In 1855 Manzetti invented a hydraulic machine to empty water from the wells of the Ollomont Mines, which were previously unworkable.
+In 1855, Manzetti invented a hydraulic machine to empty water from the wells of the Ollomont Mines, which were previously unworkable.

 Steam car

-In 1864 he built a steam-powered car, some 27 years before that built in Paris by Léon Serpollet.
+In 1864, he built a steam-powered car, some 27 years before that built in Paris by Léon Serpollet.
 He also built the first Zamboni from that technology.